Michael MooreFilmmaker / Writer

 Birthplace: Flint, Michigan

-Best known as: Director of Bowling for Columbine
+Best known as: The director of Roger & Me and Bowling for Columbine

 and The Awful Truth